bablokb/pcb-pico-datalogger/docs/components.md

 Dataloggers optionally connect to a central gateway using LoRa.
 Currently, the software supports the LoRa-RFM9x breakout from Adafruit.
-A special PCB with SURS-connector and builtin RFM9x-chip is in preparation.
+A special PCB with SURS-connector and builtin RFM9x-chip is available.

 Datasheets
 ----------

-Note: some of the components can be replaced with similar components but this might need some rework on the pcb.
+Note: some of the components can be replaced with similar components but this might need some rework on the PCB.

 - PCF8523: <https://www.nxp.com/docs/en/data-sheet/PCF8523.pdf>
 - SN74HC74: <https://www.ti.com/lit/ds/symlink/sn74hc74.pdf>